-#3.
-Carefully pour the filling into the prepared pie shell and bake.
+Carefully pour the pumpkin pie filling into the prepared pie shell and bake!

 When the pie is done, the center will look like Jello - jiggly but still set.
 If it looks soupy, keep baking.
 The center of the pie will have a slight sheen, while the outer circumference will be matte.

-#4.
-Set the pie on a wire rack and allow to cool completely before slicing and serving with a generous dollop of Maple Whipped Cream.
+After removing it from the oven, set the pie on a wire rack and allow it to cool completely before slicing and serving with a generous dollop of pillowy whipped cream sweetened with maple syrup.

-A: I honestly think that cooking and pureeing fresh pumpkin is waaaaaaay more trouble than it's worth.
+A: I honestly think that cooking and pureeing fresh pumpkin is way more trouble than it's worth.
 More than that, I think canned pumpkin actually tastes better in pumpkin pie.
-Fresh pumpkin can have a grainy texture and impart a grassy flavor to pie.
+Fresh pumpkin can have a grainy texture and a slightly grassy flavor.